 In addition, if you ask Kim-haters what they dislike about her, the most common complaint is that she is talentless, an accusation that willfully ignores the fact that Kardashian is a marketing genius with a sharp mind for business.
 The other reasons given for hating on Kim—the shallowness, the ego, the self-indulgence—are all personality elements that Kanye is just as guilty of, but that the public has no problem turning a blind eye to.

 Perhaps Kim also garners less sympathy because she is less inclined to show vulnerability than Kanye.
 He recently cried on stage over a fan's tribute to his mother, and his sad, public embrace with Kid Cudi last week has gone viral.
 Kim, on the other hand, has said that crying is for the end of the day, "not with fresh makeup."
-Not exactly endearing.

 Perhaps the public love for Kanye and vocal hatred of Kim has to do with our national pastime of cheering for the underdog; Kardashian was born into privilege, Kanye's background is significantly scrappier.
 It also has to do with product; we place an infinitely higher cultural value on Kanye's music than we do on Kim's apps, books and TV shows, even though their popularity is comparable.